 where the subscripts refer to the row-cell combination in the 2X2 table structure (row 1, column 1 is the upper left cell: exposed and diseased etc) of Table 12.1.
 If the study subjects were obtained by random selection, of 'n' from 'N' subjects, the 4 sampling fractions would be equal, except for random variation.
-Under this selection method, it is reasonable and correct to assume that all 4 sampling fractions are equal and there is no selection bias (Morabia, 1997).
+Under this selection method, it is reasonable, and correct, to assume that if all 4 sampling fractions are equal, there is no selection bias (Morabia, 1997).
 Furthermore, if the sampling fractions are equal, the odds ratio (OR) of the sampling fractions (ORsf) equals 1.
 It is noteworthy that the 4 sampling fractions can be unequal and not produce bias in the observed OR provided the ORsf equals 1.
 Under this latter condition, there is also no bias to the risk ratio (RR) if disease is infrequent.
 In reality, we rarely know the values of the sf so this limits the practical utility of this approach.
-Nonetheless, understanding the role of sampling fractions provides a theoretical basis for understanding the conditions under which bias will or will not occur.
+However, understanding the role of sampling fractions will not occur.
 See Example 12.1 for an application of using the sampling fraction odds ratio to investigate selection bias arising from non-response.

 In practise, sampling odds might be easier to conceptualise than the individual sampling fractions.
-For example, in a risk-based cohort, or longitudinal study, one could express the sampling odds of disease ( $so{D+|E}$ ) among exposed subjects versus the sampling odds of disease in the non-exposed subjects as:
+For example, in a risk-based cohort, or longitudinal study, one could express the sampling odds of disease ( $so{D+|E}$ ) among exposed subjects versus the sampling odds of disease